knexfan0011/Kinect-V2-Camera-Calibration-Data/README.md

 I just want to store it somewhere so I don't have to redo the calibration again, so I might as well make it public.
 I couldn't find this info anywhere online, so if this can save someone the hassle of going through the calibration process, you're welcome.

-This was generated using GML Camera Calibration Toolbox I found here:
+This was generated using the GML Camera Calibration Toolbox I found here:
 https://library.vuforia.com/content/vuforia-library/en/articles/Solution/external-camera-calibration.html

 58 images used, one A4 template